Here is a glossary of key vocabulary related to climate change.

 - SSP5: fossil-fueled development mitigation challenges dominate

-SSPs will be used to help produce the IPCC 6th assessment report on global warming due in 2021.
+SSPs were used to help produce the IPCC 6th assessment report on global warming due.

 - Storm surge